 With increasing online threats, browser security and user privacy have become top priorities.
 Key features include:

-- Anti-Phishing and Malware Protection: Built-in mechanisms warn users about or block access to known malicious websites and downloads.
-Understanding these threats is a core part of Cybersecurity Essentials.
+• Anti-Phishing and Malware Protection: Built-in mechanisms warn users about or block access to known malicious websites and downloads.

 Customization and Enhanced Functionality: The Power of Extensions